 Rosemont is nicely tucked away in it’s own little area.
 The community is surrounded by other established and mature communities like Collingwood, Mount Pleasant, and Cambrian Heights.
 This northwest Calgary neighbourhood is situated north of the Trans-Canada Highway, the border between the inner city lifestyle and more residential neighbourhoods.
 It is inclusive, multicultural, and welcoming to all.
 The southern edge of the community is Confederation Park, a large green space for all to enjoy.

 The people in Rosemont are a varied community.
-1200 people call this their home in Calgary.
+Over 1200 people call this their home in Calgary.
 That number stays pretty consistent as those who live here tend to stay here.
 The majority of the current residents have lived here for at least 5 years, choosing to settle down in favour of moving around.
 Around 60% of the community is the single-family home, the classic bungalow seen in older neighbourhoods, homes with large yards and plenty of space between their neighbours.

 The Rosemont Community Association is an old established association created to serve the community.
 The past decades have seen it represent the voice to city council meetings, hold events for the community, host programs to further the education of the residents, and create connecting events to link neighbours together.

 Rosemont residents have a lot surrounding them that they can use to their advantage.
-Many of the residents most popular amenity is the Confederation Park that forms the community’s natural border.
+Many of the residents' most popular amenity is the Confederation Park that forms the community’s natural border.
 The park has 162 hectares of green space from the city.
 It has tennis courts, pathways for walking and biking, playgrounds, tobogganing, ball diamonds, and a preserved wetland to see.
 The park also has a public golf course attached to it, a 9-hole course that is pretty challenging for those who want to play.
-Nose Hill Park is also very close by, a large space of 11 square kilometres, an urban park that provide stunning views of the downtown skyline.
+Nose Hill Park is also very close by, a large space of 11 square kilometres, an urban park that provides stunning views of the downtown skyline.

 Trans-Canada Highway connects the residents to the mountains, which most can see from their position within the neighbourhood.
 The residents can either shop downtown or use the North Hill Centre, a popular mall in the northwest that has many stores and eating options to use.
 There are a few renters living in Rosemont, a student body enrolled at either the University of Calgary or Southern Alberta Institute of Technology.
 These schools offer post-secondary education to 30,000 students every year.

 Rosemont does have excellent access in the school districts around it.
 Their position in the northwest of Calgary makes homes for sale in Rosemont a popular attraction for discerning parents.
-King George Elementary is a popular choice, a French immersion school that brings in children from all over the northwest of Calgary.
+King George Elementary School is a popular choice, a French immersion school that brings in children from all over the northwest of Calgary.

 See more Calgary Real Estate Market.